RaulVictor-m/Castyo/README.md

 ## Situation

-Well the library is not ready just yet and does not support casting to floats, but you are already able to do any int to int or float to int conversion with only one single function like "U64(n)" or "I32(n)", and as a bonus everything that works for integers also works for Vector(x, int).
+Well the library is not ready just yet, but you are already able to do any numeric conversion with only one single function like "U64(n)/I32(n)" or "F32(n)", and as a bonus everything that works for integers also works for Vector(x, numeric).

 ## How to